noverde/serpens/README.md

 ## Database

-TODO:
-This utilities are useful for works with database.
+This utilities are useful for working with database.

 ##### Migrate databases